-Students who are accelerated in their coursework, our would like to explore the possibility of completing The Arch Summer Term after their freshman year spring term (or sophomore spring for Architecture), should complete the Early Arch Form.
+Students who are accelerated in their coursework upon entering Rensselaer, curate a 3.00 GPA and would like to explore the possibility of completing The Arch Summer Term after their freshman year (or sophomore spring for Architecture), should complete the Early Arch Form.
 Prior to completing the form, students should work with their academic advising hub to create or update their plan of study to ensure course offerings for the summer term are consistent with their academic timeline.
-Attaching an upated plan of study is required to complete the form.
+Attaching an updated plan of study is required to complete the form.

 Pursue your passion during The Arch and get ahead of the competition by building a unique portfolio of professional experience that will propel your career.
 Whether you are interested in graduate school, attaining a position in industry, or would like to pursue an opportunity in the healthcare field, the robust academic experience that The Arch offers will lead you in the right direction while formulating a strategic plan of study to accomplish your goals.

 An increased demand for physicians is expected in the coming decade.
 There are also serious shortages of dentists, optometrists, podiatrists, physical therapists, nurse practitioners, and many other health professionals.
 At Rensselaer we provide the fundamental education in a variety of majors that will build the foundation for continuing your studies beyond a BS degree to become the health professional of your choice.
 The Arch will provide a unique opportunity to immerse yourself in a health professional experience and increase your chances of admission to health graduate schools.